nicholascjones/a-lisp-but-its-kinda-cute/README.md

 	> tests first number greater than second
 	< tests first number lesser than second
-	define allows definition of a variable as another value to be used later
+	define allows definition of a variable as another value to be used later --> NOTE: Variables only intended to hold numbers, not boolean literals.

 Sources:
 http://norvig.com/lispy.html